Overview & Benefits

 Vision

-Throughout Virginia, all those impacted by Sexual and Domestic Violence have accessible, community-driven quality services and resources.
+Throughout Virginia, all those impacted by sexual and domestic diolence have accessible, community-driven quality services and resources.

 Purpose

-3. Ensure an informed core level of services is available to all those impacted by Sexual and Domestic Violence throughout Virginia.
+• Ensure an informed core level of services is available to all those impacted by sexual and domestic violence throughout Virginia

 Value Statement

-The Professional Standards Committee commits to a respective, thoughtful and transparent process to establish best practice standards for Sexual and Domestic Violence programs.
-We are mindful that these standards will be survivor-centered, inclusive and empowering for both programs and those impacted by Sexual and Domestic Violence.
+The Virginia Sexual and Domestic Violence Program Professional Standards Committee commits to a respectful, thoughtful, and transparent process to establish best practice standards for sexual and domestic violence programs.
+The Committee is mindful that these standards are survivor-centered, inclusive, and empowering for both programs and those impacted by sexual and domestic violence.

 • Confirms that your agency is operating at the highest level of practice standards in the sexual and domestic violence field